Henny Reistad

 Henny Ella Reistad (born 9 February 1999) is a Norwegian professional handball player for Team Esbjerg and the Norwegian national team.
 She is widely considered one of the best players of her generation.
 She is famous for her agility and ability to take on defenders in one-on-ones.

 In September 2018, she was included by EHF in a list of the twenty best young handballers to watch for the future.

 In 2023, she was named best player in the world by the International Handball Federation.
-In 2025, she won the award for the second time in a row.
+In 2024, she won the award for the second time in a row, and in 2025 for a third time in a row.

 Career

 Stabæk

 Reistads senior debut came on 19 December 2015, for the Norwegian first division (second tier) team Stabæk Håndbold.

 The same season, she and the club was promoted to the top division of Norway, Eliteserien.

 Vipers

 In 2018, she joined Norwegian top club Vipers Kristiansand.
 Here she won the Norwegian Championship in 2019, 2020, and 2021 and the Norwegian cup in 2019.
 She won the EHF Champions League in 2021.
 In the Final Four, she was named the MVP.